konfuzio-ai/konfuzio-sdk/docs/sdk/examples/data_validation/index.md

 ## Data Validation Rules

 Konfuzio automatically applies a set of rules for validating data within a [Project](https://dev.konfuzio.com/sdk/sourcecode.html#project).
-Data Validation Rules ensure that Training and Test data is consistent and well formed for training an [Extraction AI](https://dev.konfuzio.com/sdk/sourcecode.html#extraction-ai) with Konfuzio.
+Data Validation Rules ensure that Training and Test data is consistent and well-formed for training an [Extraction AI](https://dev.konfuzio.com/sdk/sourcecode.html#extraction-ai) with Konfuzio.

 In general, if a Document fails any of the checks described in the next sections, it will not be possible to train an